 How to & FAQ

 New to the Council process or need some details on how to participate?
-Here you will find instructions for thing such as submitting public comment, signing up for oral testimony, giving presentations, joining the meeting(s) remotely and more.
+Here you will find instructions for things such as submitting public comment, signing up for oral testimony, giving presentations, joining the meeting(s) remotely, and more.
 Use the Table of Contents to jump to topics on this page.

 PFMC Online Meeting Procedures